svuillaume/Fortinet-Securit-Fabric-Demo/README.md

 Goal:
 Demonstrate Fortinet Security Fabric automation across hybrid and Public Cloud environments.

+Context:

+This demonstration is designed purely for educational and proof-of-concept purposes.
+Now, under normal conditions, a FortiGate IPS profile would easily detect and block traffic going to known malicious IP addresses.
+But in today’s landscape, especially with zero-day threats and rapidly evolving attacker infrastructure, not every suspicious IP is immediately labeled as bad.

+That’s where FortiCNAPP really elevates the Fortinet Security Fabric.
+By combining composite indicators with advanced anomaly detection, it can identify unusual callback activity — even when the IP itself hasn’t yet been marked as malicious.

+This makes FortiCNAPP especially powerful for detecting early signs of data exfiltration, ransomware callbacks, or compromised hosts reaching out to command-and-control servers — providing visibility and protection well beyond traditional, signature-based defenses.

 Overview:
 This demo showcases a multi-cloud deployment spanning Microsoft Azure and Amazon Web Services (AWS), on Premises integrating: